ATM-Tech/aidenmadaffri.com/content/posts/Tree-style-tabs-and-why-you-should-rethink-how-you-manage-browser-tabs.md

 ## Availability

 Unfortunately, tabs are a rather integral part of the browser, and most browsers do not include TST by default.
-Currently no Chromium-based browsers like Google Chrome, Brave, Vivaldi, or Microsoft Edge support this feature.
+Currently, [no](no) Chromium-based browsers like Google Chrome, Brave, Vivaldi, or Microsoft Edge support this feature.
 There are extensions for these browsers that claim to implement the technology, but in my testing, none of them provided a seamless, usable experience out of the box.
 While Firefox also doesn&rsquo;t support this feature out of the box, the [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) add-on by GitHub user [piroor](https://github.com/piroor) gives a solid experience with this new tab style.

 <a id="org6b6964a"></a>

 ## Configuration

 Even after installing this add-on, you will find that the original horizontal tab bar is still present.
-Firefox fortunately allows you to configure custom CSS for the browser to get rid of it.
+Firefox, fortunately, allows you to configure custom CSS for the browser to get rid of it.
 Steps for changing this behavior are below

 <a id="org390b1a9"></a>